Rawblocky/RobloxPlugin-FigmaToRoblox/README.md

 Originally made in 2022

-### Note: This plugin isn't being actively maintained.
-For a more up-to-date version, see https://devforum.roblox.com/t/2961561
+### Note: This plugin isn't actively being updated.
+For an alternative, see https://devforum.roblox.com/t/2961561

 #